istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

     Point your browser at the Bookinfo `productpage` (`http://$GATEWAY_URL/productpage`), you should see everything works fine.

-1. Verify that the logs stream has been created and check `permissiveResponseCode`.
+1. Verify the logs stream has been created and check `permissiveResponseCode`.

     In a Kubernetes environment, search through the logs for the istio-telemetry pod as follows: